 There are many ways to share content but how do you choose which is the best for you?
-Understanding your consumer, and all your options for sharing will guide you in the right directions.
+Understanding your consumer, and all your options for sharing will guide you in the right direction.

 Knowing which platforms to post to is important!
 It wouldn’t make sense if you were only posting to Twitter if most of your audience is on Facebook or Instagram.
 It is also important to understand what features and tools these platforms have to offer.
 Platforms like Facebook, LinkedIn, and Twitter offer live videos, custom audiences, and smart replies through artificial intelligence.
 Making sure you’re using the right hashtags and @mentioning the right people is essential!

-5 billion people use email and those people are sending about 196 billion emails a day, 109 billion of which are business related.
+5 billion people use email and those people are sending about 196 billion emails a day, 109 billion of which are business-related.
 It’s clear that email marketing can have a strong influence on your consumers, but are you using it effectively?
-You need to be paying attention to your delivery rates, open rates, click through rates, bounce rates, and conversion rates.
+You need to be paying attention to your delivery rates, open rates, click-through rates, bounce rates, and conversion rates.

 Paid search or pay-per-click (PPC), is a method of advertising to direct traffic to websites through search engine results.
 You can bid on keywords to make your ads more relevant to a search.
-Paid searches are measurable and cost effective.
+Paid searches are measurable and cost-effective.
 You control every aspect of the ad: the keywords used, ad copy, ad extensions, and the landing page used for the ad, making paid search flexible to optimize.

 If you are looking to optimize a webpage and increase the volume of traffic being generated, then you should consider search engine optimization (SEO).
-Key words and backlinks are essential to SEO and go hand in hand with great content.
+Keywords and backlinks are essential to SEO and go hand in hand with great content.
 This takes time though and is a more long-term play and can take months before you start seeing positive results.

 Am I measuring my success?